-The registration before the local Registry Offices of the creation of pledges over quotas will involve a cost of \notin 100 per quota, and for the creation of mortgages there will be a cost of \notin 500 per item of real estate (regardless of the number of mortgages).
+The registration before the local Registry Offices of the creation of pledges over quotas will involve a cost of $\notin$ 100 per quota, and for the creation of mortgages there will be a cost of $\notin$ 250 per request plus $\notin$ 50 per additional item of real.
+Mortgage urgency fee is of the same amount of the respective request.

-As for the time involved, the registration of pledges over quotas generally takes one business day to be completed, and that of mortgages up to 10 days (or, if an urgency fee is paid, one business day).
+As for the time involved, the registration of pledges over quotas generally takes one business day to be completed, and that of mortgages up to 10 business days (or, if an urgency fee is paid, one business day).